Home

 Family Acrididae

-This page contains pictures and information about the Gum Leaf Grasshoppers that we found in the Brisbane area, Queensland, Australia.
+This page contains pictures and information about the Gumleaf Grasshoppers that we found in the Brisbane area, Queensland, Australia.

 Body length 50mm

 The Gumleaf Grasshopper is brown in colour, camouflages as a dry gum leaf.
 They are also known as Dead Leaf Grasshoppers.
-We sometimes find them on the ground with the dry Gum tree leaves when bushwalking in Eucalyptus forest.
+We usually find them on the ground with the dry Gum tree leaves when bushwalking in Eucalyptus forest.

 wpe17.jpg (43950 bytes)

 Adult is characteristic by the prominent arched crest on thorax, it is sharp, together with the colour, resemble dry gum leaf.
 We found the above adult grasshopper in the gum tree forest in Mt Cotton.
-The grasshopper usually resting on ground among the dead dry leaf.
+The grasshopper usually resting on ground among the dead dry leaves.

 Both male and female of Gumleaf Grasshoppers are fully winged.
 Males are smaller in size.
 When disturbed, they jump and fly to about a few meters away.
 When flying, we saw their bright yellow-orange abdomen and hind wings.